ronaldtorres/website/index.md

 ---
 layout: home
-excerpt: "Mobile developer, especially on iOS and an Open Source lover.
-Rails beginner and enthusiastic about new web technologies"
+excerpt: "Software Engineer at Shopify where I build tools for Mobile Developers (mostly in Ruby).
+I'm an open source who likes to share their experiences, learnings and work.
+When I'm not coding Ruby or Rails, you can find my playing with Swift"
-tags: [PPinera, ios developer, mobile developer, sugarrecord, pedro piñera]
+tags: [ppinera, pedro pinera, ios developer, mobile developer, tuist, shopify, ruby, pedro piñera]
 image:
   feature: headers/home-header.jpg
 ---